 Lack of sleep is perhaps one of the most common causes of dark circles.

 Thus, you must get 7–9 hours of sleep daily to allow your body to re-energize and repair itself while also giving your eyes a break after all the waking hours.

 Another common reason for dark circles is the buildup of fluid around the eyelids, which is worsened by sleeping on your stomach or flat on your back.

 Raise the head of your bed by a few inches or prop a few pillows under your head to keep it slightly elevated while you sleep.

 The downward force exerted by gravity will keep the fluid from accumulating around your eyes as you catch up on your sleep.

-- Stay hydrated: Dehydration can contribute to the appearance of dark circles.
-Individuals who are prone to this problem are advised to drink plenty of fluids, preferably 7–8 glasses of water in a day.
+Dehydration can contribute to the appearance of dark circles.
+Individuals who are prone to this problem are advised to drink plenty of fluids, preferably 7–8 glasses of water throughout the day.

 Thus, people who smoke should consider quitting this harmful habit in the interest of better skin and overall health.

 Do not go to sleep with your makeup on.